delta-io/delta/PROTOCOL.md

 - **Materialized Row Commit Versions** are stored in a column in the data files.
   This column is hidden from readers and writers, i.e. it is not part of the `schemaString` in the table's `metaData`.
-  Instead, the name of this column can be found in the value for the `delta.rowCommitVersions.physicalColumnName` key in the `configuration` of the table's `metaData` action.
+  Instead, the name of this column can be found in the value for the `delta.rowCommitVersions.materializedColumnName` key in the `configuration` of the table's `metaData` action.
   This column may contain `null` values meaning that the corresponding row has no materialized Row Commit Version.
 This column may be omitted if all its values are `null` in the file.
   Materialized Row Commit Versions provide a mechanism for writers to preserve Row Commit Versions for rows that are copied.